rsyncOSX/RsyncUIBuilt/content/post/asynchronous.md

         somefunctionafterasynctaskiscompleted()
     }
 ```
-But that does not work when Combine is used to monitor when the external task is completed.
+But that does not work when Combine is used to monitor `Process.didTerminateNotification` when the external task is completed.

 ```bash
 NotificationCenter.default.publisher(
             for: Process.didTerminateNotification)